Bubsy in Fractured Furry Tales: Gameplay

-Development and release
+Development

 Bubsy in: Fractured Furry Tales was created by Imagitec Design, a Dewsbury-based game developer founded in 1986, which had previously developed The Humans (1992) and a conversion of Raiden (1990) for the Atari Jaguar.
 It was produced by Faran Thomason of Atari Corporation, who worked on Jaguar titles such as Cybermorph (1993).
 The coding work was chiefly handled by programmer Andrew Seed, with Karl West, Martin Randall, Nigel Conroy, and Trevor Raynsford providing additional support.
 The game was designed by Jody Cobb, who also acted as level designer alongside Mark Hooley, with Seed as well as David Severn and Steve Noake providing additional design.
 Severn and Noake, along with Colin Jackson and Rick Lodge, were also responsible for the artwork.
 Game artist Shaun McClure also collaborated in the development process at Imagitec, drawing some of the game's enemies but went uncredited.
 The soundtrack was composed by Alastair Lindsay and Kevin Saville.
-Thomason recounted the project's creation and history in interviews.

 In 1993, Accolade signed an agreement with Atari to become a third-party developer for the Jaguar, licensing five titles from their catalog in order to be ported and released on the platform: Barkley Shut Up and Jam!, Brett Hull Hockey, Bubsy in: Claws Encounters of the Furred Kind, HardBall III, and Jack Nicklaus' Power Challenge Golf.
 The original idea was to port Claws Encounters of the Furred Kind to Jaguar, with gaming magazines advertising it as such.
 According to Thomason, however, it was decided to make an original title during development due to the first game being already old on the market, introducing new enemies and storyline while using the original source code ported from Sega Genesis supplied by Accolade as basis.
 The game was also made more difficult than previous Bubsy entries to cater towards younger and older players, with Thomason explaining that this was due to playtesters who were used to the extreme difficulty of video games at the time.
 Thomason also claimed the game's marketing and production budget was "fairly limited".

+Release

 The game was first showcased at the 1994 Summer Consumer Electronics Show.
-Its final title, Bubsy in: Fractured Furry Tales, was later unveiled and featured in a promotional recording sent by Atari to video game retail stores on November 14, being advertised with a December 1994 launch window.
-It was first released in North America on December 9, and later in Europe on January 1995.
-It was also distributed in Japan by retailer Messe Sanoh.
+Its final title, Bubsy in: Fractured Furry Tales, was later unveiled and featured in a promotional recording sent by Atari to video game retail stores on November 14, being advertised with a December launch window.
+It was first released by Atari in North America in December.
+The game was later released in Europe in January 1995.
+In Spain and Japan, it was distributed by Products Final and retailer Messe Sanoh respectively.
 Fractured Furry Tales was the only game out of the five titles from the Atari-Accolade deal to be released for Jaguar.
+In 2025, the game was re-released for the first time as part of Bubsy in: The Purrfect Collection for Nintendo Switch, PlayStation 5, Windows, and Xbox Series X and Series S.